-Time Allowed for Completion of Degree The schedule of classes has been designed to allow full-time working professionals to complete the Accelerated MBA program in approximately 11 months.
+Time Allowed for Completion of Degree

+The schedule of classes has been designed to allow full-time working professionals to complete the Accelerated MBA program in approximately 11 months.

-Students who fail to attend graduate business classes and maintain good academic standing, at any time, during the Accelerated MBA program must reapply for admission in the next cohort cycle.
+• Students who fail to attend graduate business classes and maintain good academic standing, at any time, during the Accelerated MBA program must reapply for admission in the next cohort cycle.

+Honor Society

-Honor Society MBA students whose academic performance is determined by the faculty to have been exceptional are eligible for nomination to Beta Gamma Sigma.
+MBA students whose academic performance is determined by the faculty to have been exceptional are eligible for nomination to Beta Gamma Sigma.
 The purpose of this national honor society is to encourage and reward scholarship and accomplishment among students of business administration, to promote the advancement of education in the art and science of business, and to foster integrity in the conduct of business operations.

-MBA Policy Committee The MBA Policy Committee is responsible for academic policy and curriculum development.
+MBA Policy Committee

+The MBA Policy Committee is responsible for academic policy and curriculum development.
 Among other responsibilities, the committee reviews admission decisions and the awarding of graduate assistantships.
 The committee is comprised of the MBA director and faculty members elected from those who teach in the MBA program.

-MBA Advisory Council (MBAAC) The mission of the MBA Advisory Council (a graduate student organization) is to build an esprit de corps among and represent the concerns of MBA students.
-The council may plan extracurricular activities for all MBA students.
-MBA students interested in joining the council should contact a current member or the MBA director.
+MBA Advisory Council (MBAAC)

+The mission of the MBA Advisory Council (a graduate student organization) is to build an esprit de corps among and represent the concerns of MBA students.
+The council conducts an orientation program in the fall for newly admitted MBA students, and may plan extracurricular activities for all MBA students.
+MBA students interested in joining the coucil should contact a current member or the MBA director.